 When you think of those unforgettable advertising campaigns of, which ones do you think of?

-Chances are there will be one or two iconic campaigns which transport you back to yesteryear and you can still picture the ad vividly or remember the slogan...
+Chances are there will be one or two iconic campaigns that transport you back to yesteryear and you can still picture the ad vividly or remember the slogan...

-Now, with so much competition and business focusing on maximising return on investment, are we in danger of sacrificing longer-term creativity in favour of a more short-term approach?
+Now, with so much competition and business focusing on maximizing return on investment, are we in danger of sacrificing longer-term creativity in favor of a more short-term approach?